Logo

 Edwin Hubble died of cerebral thrombosis on September 28,1953, in San Marino, California.

-In 2011, the journal Nature reported claims that Edwin Hubble had played a role in the redaction of key parts of the translation of Lemaitre's 1927 paper, which stated what is called Edwin Hubble's Law and gave observational evidence for it.
+In 2011, the journal Nature reported claims that Edwin Hubble might have played a role in the redaction of key parts of the 1931 English translation of Lemaitre's 1927 paper, which formulated what was later called Edwin Hubble's law and gave observational evidence.

-Edwin Hubble spent much of the later part of his career attempting to have astronomy considered an area of physics, instead of being its own science.
+Edwin Hubble spent much of the later part of his career attempting to have astronomy considered part of physics, instead of being a separate science.